20+ Best Mobile App Ideas to Create in 2020

 The user’s relatives and friends could look through this list and order the things they like as a Christmas present for the user.
 Online stores could offer some additional bonuses like gift wrappings or free delivery.

-13. Search for Objects by Photo
+13. Search Products by Photo

 14. Friend Rating

 Picture a social network in which you could anonymously evaluate your friends’ various personal traits: temperament, appearance, behavior, clothing style, etc.

 An application idea is such that people will see their rating and the number of users who voted, but they can never find out who rated them and how.
 I think this kind of app would be especially popular among teenagers.